avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 ### Q11 - 1 point

-Are the Rhat-values reported (potential scale reduction factor, Eq.
-(11.4) in the BDA3)?
+Are the Rhat-values reported ?

 - No
 - Yes, but incorrectly computed.